Garos919/Portfolio/game/Pitch.md

 > 🚨 **NOTICE:** Due to browser autoplay policies, sounds may not start automatically when opening through this link.
 > **Audio will enable once you interact with the page (e.g., click anywhere).**
 > **Not compatible with phones (maybe later), only with PCs.**
+> Some parts of the game might currently **break or behave unexpectedly**, but I wanted to share it with everyone at this stage for early feedback and discussion.
 >
 > **Zone Invaders** originally began as a lighthearted **Zone01-themed parody**, but as usual for me, the more I worked on it, the more I wanted it to become *something more*. *(More on that later.)*
 >